stat545ubc-2023/assignment-b1-LiJu21/assignmentb1.md

 #' @param df The data we will manipulate.
 #' @param group_col The column the data should be grouped by.
 #' @param summary_col The column statistics should be calculated for.
-#' @return A new data frame with the summarized statistics including the average, maximum and minimum of the summary column..
+#' @return A new data frame with the summarized statistics including the average, maximum and minimum of the summary column.
 summarize_col_by_group <- function(df, group_col, summary_col) {
   if (!is.numeric(df[[summary_col]])) {
     stop("The summary column must be numeric.")